 Apply Now and let us know how we can help support your research.

 Hosting Visiting Scholars

-The SJRC hosts approximately 3-5 visitors annually offering opportunities for scholars at all levels of their career to participate in our active community.
-The SJRC is not an academic department.
-Visitors are encouraged to identify other members of the university with whom they would like to work with in activities such as organizing a Working Group meeting or attending or guest lecturing in courses.
-Visitors are required to submit a letter (email is fine) of support from at least one UC Santa Cruz faculty member who has agreed to act as their Faculty Sponsor throughout their residency in the program.
-Faculty Sponsors engage with the scholar and serve to provide them with introductions to UCSC faculty and students who can better inform their research.
+The SJRC typically hosts approximately 3-5 visitors annually offering opportunities for scholars at all levels of their career to participate in our active community.
+The SJRC is not an academic department therefore appointments are coordinated through the Sociology Department.
+Applicants are encouraged to identify members of the university with whom they would like to work with in activities such as organizing a Working Group meeting or attending or guest lecturing in courses.
+Applicants are required to submit a letter (email is fine) of support from at least one UC Santa Cruz faculty member who has agreed to act as their official Faculty Sponsor throughout their residency in the program.
+Faculty Sponsors engage with the scholar and provide them with introductions to UCSC faculty and students who can better inform their research.
+If the applicant is applying for funding to support their visit (ie: Fulbright), letters of support can be supplied and should be noted in their application.
 For more information visit the Visiting Scholar Program.

-The SJRC hosts a small graduate student cohort of approximately 5-10 through the Science and Justice Training Program every other year.
-And, sponsors approximately 2-4 undergraduate students per term to collaborate on collective research papers, proposals, and projects as well as Center events and programming.
-Interested undergraduate students should complete this application.
-Have a project you would like assistance on from an undergraduate researcher?
-Contact Assistant Director, Kate Weatherford Darling.
-SJRC can help facilitate Independent Studies and Majors for undergraduates.
-Find out more about how an undergraduate can independently major in science and justice.
+The SJRC hosts a small graduate student cohort of approximately 5-10 through the Science & Justice Training Program every other year.
+And, sponsors approximately 2-4 undergraduate and graduate students per term to collaborate on collective research papers, proposals, and projects as well as Center events and programming.
+If you have a project you would like assistance on from a student researcher, SJRC can help facilitate calls for Independent Studies and Student Researchers.
+Find out more about how undergraduates can get involved and independently major in science and justice; and graduates.